David Owen Brooks: Full confession

-Brooks gave a three-page full confession on the morning of August 10 in which he admitting participating in several abductions, being present at several killings and assisting in several burials, although he continued to deny any direct participation in the murders, claiming his participation between the victims' restraint and murder had been limited to his being "in the room when [the torture and murders occurred] and [I] was supposed to help if something went wrong".
+Brooks provided a three-page full confession on the morning of August 10 in which he admitting participating in several abductions, being present at several killings and assisting in several burials, although he continued to deny any direct participation in the actual murders, claiming his participation had been limited to being "in the room when [the murders occurred] and [I] was supposed to help if something went wrong".
+(Note: Henley would later claim Brooks had once confided in him he had killed one victim himself.)
 According to Brooks, Henley's role had initially been the same as his, but Henley soon actively participated in the torture and murder of many of the victims killed from early 1972 onward and that he "seemed to enjoy causing pain", being particularly sadistic in the murders committed while Corll had resided at Schuler Street.
 Brooks was able to name several victims, but only descriptions of others killed at various addresses.

 When questioned about the plywood torture board found at Corll's home, Brooks stated many victims had been restrained to this device, particularly if Corll intended to keep them alive for extended periods of time, adding: "Once they went on the board, they were as good as dead ... it was all over but the shouting and the crying."
 Brooks's confession estimated Corll had killed between twenty-five and thirty boys, most of whom had been buried in the boat shed, with approximately four buried at Lake Sam Rayburn, and an estimated "five or more" victims to be located at High Island Beach.
 He agreed to assist investigators in locating the victims buried at the beach.
 (Note: At the time of Brooks's full confession, investigators had concluded the search for victims buried in the boat shed, and Henley was in the process of leading investigators to the locations of the victims buried at Lake Sam Rayburn.)